-Effective on November 15, 2007, the Lottery entered into an agreement with INTRALOT, Inc., a Georgia-based company, to provide an updated on-line gaming system for a total of seven years.
-The system includes the supply, installation, maintenance, service, and operation of a communication network; lottery terminals and peripheral equipment for the Lottery's existing and future retailers; ticket scanners to enable players to check their tickets for prizes; self-service ticket vending machines that sell both instant and draw game tickets; disaster recovery services; and various employees to operate the system and provide sales and marketing support to the Lottery.
-The transition to this new on-line gaming system took place on November 16, 2008.
+Effective November 22, 2015, the Lottery entered into an agreement with INTRALOT, Inc., a Georgia-based company, to provide an on-line gaming system for a total of eight years.
+The system includes the supply, maintenance, service, and operation of a communication network; a new back-office accounting system; lottery terminals and peripheral equipment for the Lottery's existing and future retailers; ticket scanners to enable players to check their tickets for prizes; self-service ticket vending machines that sell both instant and draw game tickets; disaster recovery services; and various employees to operate the system and provide sales and marketing support to the Lottery, including a fifteen-member lottery sales team.
+On October 30, 2018, the Lottery entered into an agreement to extend the term for two additional years for a total of ten years ending on November 21, 2025.